Fer-Ramirez/fer-ramirez.github.io/index.md

 ---
 **Contact:** <a href="https://www.linkedin.com/in/TU_PERFIL">LinkedIn</a> | <a href="https://github.com/Fer-Ramirez">GitHub</a> | fer.ramirezm4@gmail.com

+## About Me

-Analytical professional with a PhD in Biomedical Sciences and experience in pharma and client-facing roles.
-Focused on translating operational and customer data into revenue-driven decisions.
+I am a BI & Operations Analyst with a PhD in Biomedical Sciences and experience in the pharmaceutical industry.

+I specialize in translating complex operational and customer data into actionable business insights.
+In my recent work, I identified over $162M in revenue exposure by uncovering key drivers of customer churn using predictive analytics.

+My approach combines strong technical foundations in SQL, Python, and machine learning with a business-focused mindset centered on revenue, efficiency, and decision-making.
+While my background is in Pharma, my work is applicable to any data-driven environment where understanding customer behavior and operational performance is critical.

+I am seeking opportunities to contribute to BI and analytics teams where data can directly inform strategy and business impact.

 ---